What is Phone System?

 A Private Branch Exchange (PBX) is a phone system within a business.
-Phone System in Office 365 gives you PBX capabilities, but without the complicated and expensive equipment.
+Phone System gives you PBX capabilities, but without the complicated and expensive equipment.

-Phone System allows you to replace your existing on-premises PBX system with a set of features delivered from Office 365 that is tightly integrated into your cloud experience.
-For more information about the features, see Here's what you get with Phone System in Office 365.
+Phone System allows you to replace your existing on-premises PBX system with a set of features delivered from Microsoft 365 or Office 365 that is tightly integrated into your cloud experience.
+For more information about the features, see Here's what you get with Phone System.

 Phone System technology

-Phone System enables call control and PBX capabilities in the Office 365 cloud with Microsoft Teams and Skype for Business Online.
+Phone System enables call control and PBX capabilities in the cloud with Microsoft Teams and Skype for Business Online.

 With Phone System, users can use Teams or Skype for Business Online to place and receive calls, transfer calls, and mute or unmute calls.
 Phone System users can click a name in their address book, and place Teams or Skype for Business Online calls to that person.
 To place and receive calls, Phone System users can use their mobile devices, a headset with a laptop or PC, or one of many IP phones that work with Teams and Skype for Business Online.
 Phone System administrators can manage calling options and settings from the same console used for messaging, collaboration, and so on.